danielperna84/custom_homematic/README.md

 # Homematic(IP) Local (documentation)

-The [Homematic](https://www.homematic.com/) integration provides bi-directional communication with your HomeMatic hub (CCU, Homegear etc.).
+The [HomeMatic](https://www.homematic.com/) integration provides bi-directional communication with your HomeMatic hub (CCU, Homegear etc.).
 It uses an XML-RPC connection to set values on devices and subscribes to receive events the devices and the CCU emit.
 You can configure this integration multiple times if you want to integrate multiple HomeMatic hubs into Home Assistant.
 If you are using Homegear with paired [Intertechno](https://intertechno.at/) devices, uni-directional communication is possible as well.

 **Please take the time to read the entire documentation before asking for help.
 It will answer the most common questions that come up while working with this integration.**

 ## Device support

-HomeMatic devices are integrated by automatically detecting the available parameters, for which suitable entities will be added to the corresponding device-object within Home Assistant.
+HomeMatic and HomematicIP devices are integrated by automatically detecting the available parameters, for which suitable entities will be added to the corresponding device-object within Home Assistant.
 However, for more complex devices (thermostats, some cover-devices and more) we perform a custom mapping to better represent the devices features.
 This is an internal detail you usually don't have to care about.
 It may become relevant though if new hardware becomes available.
 In such a case the automatic mode will be active.
 Therefore f.ex. a new thermostat-model might not include the `climate` entity.
 In such a case you may report the missing customization in the [hahomematic](https://github.com/danielperna84/hahomematic) repository.
 See this [list of devices supported by custom entities](https://github.com/danielperna84/hahomematic/wiki/Homematic-Devices-supported-by-custom-entity).

 ### Deactivated Entities